The CKM Phase and $\bar\theta$ in Nelson-Barr Models: Conclusions

 \section{Conclusions}

 The Strong CP Problem remains one of the biggest challenges for physics beyond the Standard Model.
 In this paper we discussed an approach based on the idea of spontaneous CP violation.

-We focused on Nelson-Barr scenarios, which to date represent the most promising incarnations of this idea.
+CP violation in the renormalizable SM is incapsulated into the CKM phase and the topological angles.
+There is a fundamental difference between these two.
+The CKM phase appears in flavor-violating observables whereas the topological angles control CP violation in {\emph{flavor-invariant}} processes.
+A robust way to produce a sizable CKM phase and a small QCD angle is therefore communicating the spontaneous violation of CP via flavor-violating couplings \cite{Vecchi:2014hpa}.
+Within a perturbative four-dimensional framework this can be achieved via complex mixings of the quarks with colored mediators.
+These are the so-called Nelson-Barr scenarios.
+Depending on the type of quark involved we speak of $q-$, $u-$ or $d-$mediation.
+The dominant source of CP violation however cannot come from models of $q-$mediation because in that case the radiative corrections to $\bar\theta$ are unacceptably large.

 We analyzed Nelson-Barr models with $d-$ and $u-$mediation, where vector-like fermionic mediators mix respectively with the singlet $d-$ or $u-$quarks.
 We showed that these theories can reproduce the pattern of CP-violation as well as the fermion masses observed in Nature provided the two effective scales of the model, a CP-even mass $m_\psi$ and a CP-odd mass mixing $\xi$ between the mediators and the SM quarks, have comparable size.
-More quantitatively, combining the requirement \eqref{CKMcond}, necessary to have a sizable CKM (see Fig \ref{Jnumeric} for a more precise determination), with the perturbativity bounds \eqref{non-pert} or \eqref{non-pert-u} we have \ba 2\lesssim\left|\frac{\xi}{m_\psi}\right|\lesssim10^{3}~~~~~&&~~~~(d{\rm-mediation})\\\no 20\lesssim\left|\frac{\xi}{m_\psi}\right|\lesssim300~~~~~&&~~~~(u{\rm-mediation}). \ea It is important to stress that, while scenarios of $d-$mediation can generate the CKM phase with generic complex vectors $\xi$ with entries of comparable order, models of $u-$mediation require some sort of anti-correlation between $\xi$ and $y_u$.
+More quantitatively, combining the requirement \eqref{CKMcond}, necessary to have a sizable CKM (see Fig \ref{Jnumeric} for a more precise determination), with the perturbativity bounds \eqref{non-pert} or \eqref{non-pert-u} we have \ba 2\lesssim\left|\frac{\xi}{m_\psi}\right|\ll10^{3}~~~~~&&~~~~(d{\rm-mediation})\\\no 20\lesssim\left|\frac{\xi}{m_\psi}\right|\ll300~~~~~&&~~~~(u{\rm-mediation}). \ea It is important to stress that, while scenarios of $d-$mediation can generate the CKM phase with generic complex vectors $\xi$ with entries of comparable order, models of $u-$mediation require some sort of anti-correlation between $\xi$ and $y_u$.
 This makes such scenarios less generic than models of $d-$mediation.
 With several generations of mediators the coincidence \eqref{coincidenceQ} is more properly expressed as in \eqref{xi/mgen}.